Functorial Neural Architectures from Higher Inductive Types: Introduction

 \section{Introduction}

 A model that has learned to add 2-digit numbers should handle 5-digit numbers---the algorithm is the same, applied to more parts.
 A robot that can navigate around one obstacle should handle two obstacles by composing single-obstacle plans.
 A language model trained on simple commands should handle ``go left then right'' without retraining.
 In each case, the task decomposes into parts that combine by a known rule, and the model must respect that rule on inputs never seen during training.
 This is compositional generalization, and neural networks systematically fail at it.
 Standard neural networks fail on SCAN~\cite{lake2018generalization} (linguistic composition), COGS~\cite{kim2020cogs} (semantic parsing), and multi-step arithmetic~\cite{dziri2023faith}.
-These failures are not capacity limitations---they persist as models scale.
+These failures are not capacity limitations and persist as models scale.

 We argue that the failure is architectural.
 Consider a decoder that handles a combined input by producing each part's output independently, then combining the results: $\D(w_1 \cdot w_2) = \D(w_1) \oplus \D(w_2)$.
 In categorical language, this equation says the decoder is a monoidal functor from the input algebra to the output algebra.
-We prove that a specific class of decoders (transport decoders) are monoidal functors (Theorem~\ref{thm:transport-comp}), and that softmax attention is not one, for any choice of parameters (Theorem~\ref{thm:attention-noncomp}).
+We prove that a specific class of decoders (transport decoders) are monoidal functors (Theorem~\ref{thm:transport-comp}), and that softmax attention cannot simultaneously satisfy strict factorization and descent, for any choice of parameters (Theorem~\ref{thm:attention-noncomp}).
 The reason is concrete: two different input sequences can represent the same compositional meaning (e.g., $ab$ and $ba$ in an abelian group), so a compositional decoder must produce the same output for both.
 But attention computes different key vectors for different token orderings, producing different outputs regardless of the learned weights.

+More precisely, compositional generalization decomposes into two requirements on the decoder $\D : F \to \ParLoop(X)$, where $F$ is the free monoid on the generators.
+First, \emph{strict factorization}: $\D(w_1 \cdot w_2) = \D(w_1) \oplus \D(w_2)$ for all $w_1, w_2 \in F$, so $\D$ respects concatenation.
+Second, \emph{descent}: for each relation $r_j$ of the presented group $G = F / \langle r_1, \ldots, r_m\rangle$, the decoder identifies the corresponding loops up to an explicit homotopy.
+Our compilation enforces the first structurally (loop concatenation in $\ParLoop(X)$) and realizes the second as a learned homotopy $H_j$---a parametric continuous deformation satisfying the boundary conditions of Construction~\ref{con:compilation}.
+Attention-based architectures can at best approximate the first; they cannot satisfy both simultaneously (Theorem~\ref{thm:attention-noncomp}).

 The principle that compositional semantics is functoriality originates in DisCoCat~\cite{coecke2010discocat, coecke2013functorial}.
 To realize this principle in learnable systems, one needs a categorical account of neural architectures themselves; categorical deep learning~\cite{cruttwell2022categorical,gavranovic2024categorical,fong2019backprop} provides this, organizing parametric maps into categories and formalizing learning and architectural constraints via functorial and algebraic structure.
 But in both programmes, building a functorial architecture for a given compositional structure---say $\Z^2$ for the torus, $F_2$ for two-obstacle navigation---requires ad hoc engineering with no guarantee that the result is actually functorial.
 We provide the missing step: a compilation functor from Higher Inductive Type (HIT) specifications to neural architectures, so that the algebraic structure of the task determines the architecture automatically, with compositional correctness by construction.
 Experiments show that the resulting architectures outperform non-functorial alternatives by $2$--$10\times$.